Requiem for a Dream: Plot

-Sara Goldfarb, a widow who lives alone in a Brighton Beach apartment, spends her time watching television.
-Her son Harry is a heroin addict, along with his friend Tyrone and girlfriend Marion.
-The three deal heroin in a bid to realize their dreams; Harry and Marion plan to open a clothing store for Marion's designs, while Tyrone seeks the approval of his mother and an escape from the ghetto.
-When Sara receives a call that she has been invited to appear on her favorite game show, she begins a restrictive crash diet in an attempt to fit into a red dress that she wore at Harry's graduation.
+Sara Goldfarb, a widow living alone in a Brighton Beach apartment, watches television.
+Her son Harry is a heroin addict, along with his friend Tyrone.
+The two deal heroin in a bid to realize their dreams; Harry and his girlfriend Marion plan to open a clothing store for Marion's designs, while Tyrone seeks the approval of his mother and an escape from the ghetto.
+When Sara receives a call that she has been invited to appear on her favorite game show, she begins a restrictive crash diet, hoping to fit into a red dress that she wore at Harry's graduation.

 At the advice of her friend Rae, Sara visits a physician who prescribes her amphetamines to control her appetite.
 She begins losing weight rapidly and is excited by how much energy she has.
 When Harry recognizes the signs of her drug abuse and implores her to stop taking the amphetamines, Sara insists that the chance to appear on television and the increased admiration from her friends Ada and Rae are her remaining reasons to live.
-As time passes Sara becomes frantic waiting for the invitation and increases her dosage, which causes her to develop amphetamine psychosis.
+As time passes, Sara becomes frantic waiting for the invitation and increases her dosage, which causes her to develop amphetamine psychosis.

 Tyrone is caught in a shootout between drug traffickers and the Sicilian Mafia and is arrested despite his innocence.
 Harry has to use most of their saved money to post bail.
 As a result of the gang warfare, the local supply of heroin becomes restricted, and they are unable to find any to buy.
 Eventually, Tyrone hears of a large shipment coming to New York from Florida, but the price has doubled and the minimum purchase risk is high.
-Harry encourages Marion to engage in sex work, particularly with her psychiatrist, Arnold, as a client.
+Harry encourages Marion to engage in prostitution, particularly with her psychiatrist, Arnold, as a client.
 This request, along with their mounting withdrawal symptoms, strains their relationship.